ontop/ontop-website/dev/write-adapter.md

 ## Optional implementations

 Additional implementations can be optionally provided.

 ### Normalizer

 The *normalizer* addresses limitations of certain DBMSs (such as a non-canonical evaluation of the ORDER BY clause).

 The interface to implement is `it.unibz.inf.ontop.generation.normalization.DialectExtraNormalizer`.
-And several implementations are already available, some of which are used by several DBMSs.
+And several implementations are already available, some of which are used by several DBMS.

-For instance, the normalizer associated to PostgreSQL within Ontop is `it.unibz.inf.ontop.generation.normalization.impl.OnlyInPresenceOfDistinctProjectOrderByTermsNormalizer`
+For instance, the normalizer associated to PostgreSQL within Ontop is `it.unibz.inf.ontop.generation.normalization.impl.OnlyInPresenceOfDistinctProjectOrderByTermsNormalizer`.

 ### Metadata provider
 The *metadata provider* specifies how schema and integrity constraints (for instance primary keys) are retrieved from the DBMS.

 The interface to implement is `it.unibz.inf.ontop.dbschema.MetadataProvider`.
 And the default implementation is `it.unibz.inf.ontop.dbschema.impl.DefaultDBMetadataProvider`.

 For instance, the metadata provider for PostgreSQL within Ontop is `it.unibz.inf.ontop.dbschema.impl.PostgreSQLDBMetadataProvider`.

 ## Declaring an implementation
-All the implementations mentioned above can be declared in the property file `it/unibz/inf/ontop/injection/sql-default.properties`
+All the implementations mentioned above can be declared in the property file `it/unibz/inf/ontop/injection/sql-default.properties`.

 A key-value pair must be added for each of these implementations, where the key indicates the type of the implementation (serializer, function symbol factory, etc.), and the value is the implementation.